 In April 2015 we counted 200 years since the explosion of the Tambora volcano, the most powerful volcanic eruption in recorded history.
 It isn’t something you’re going to find easily in our media, but just like many volcanologists out there, you need to wonder: “will we face a similar volcanic eruption in our lifetime?”
 Unfortunately the news are not good and it seems that nobody wants to discuss about what lies beneath the ground…

 The temperature is unbearable and you sweat through every pore.
 Everything is black.
 You cannot even see your hand in front of your eyes.
 The worst part is that ash is everywhere and it covers you so fast that it blocks every opening.
 You are trying desperately to breathe hot air, but viscous ash mixed with saliva in the mouth acts as a barrier.
 It is suffocating you.
-It gets hotter and hotter and each heat wave attacks you, burning the skin throughout the body and bringing you unimaginable agony.
-The last act is to open your mouth to scream, but no sound would come out, instead you inhale overheated gases that destroy your trachea and lungs.
+It gets hotter and hotter as minutes go by.
+Each heat wave attacks you, burning the skin throughout the body and bringing you unimaginable agony.
+The last act is to open your mouth to scream, but no sound would come out.
+Instead of screaming, you inhale overheated gases that destroy your trachea and lungs.

-Death brought by a volcano is far from pleasant and it is what 12,000 residents of the Indonesian island of Sumbawa learned 200 years ago.
+Death brought by a volcano is far from pleasant.
+It is what 12,000 residents of the Indonesian island of Sumbawa learned 200 years ago.
 In April 1815 the Tambora volcano, located on the island was part of the largest known eruption in history.
-But what happened in the weeks and months following the massive volcanic eruption was much more worse and affected the entire planet.
+But what happened in the weeks and months following the massive volcanic eruption was much more worse.
+It affected the entire planet with a devastating outcome.

 In many ways the people that succumbed in the ash and burning gas floods were the lucky ones.
 In the months following the massive volcanic eruption five times more people lost their life, due to hunger and diseases.
 And, that was not all, the huge volume of sulfuric gases injected into the stratosphere caused a climatic chaos on the other side of the planet.